wp-plugins/wordpress-mobile-pack/readme.txt

 It includes a mobile switcher to select themes based on the type of user that is visiting the site, a selection of mobile themes, extra widgets, device adaptation and a mobile administration panel to allow users to edit the site or write new posts when out and about.

 The pack has been tested on WordPress 2.5, 2.6, and 2.7.
 It has been tested on WordPress MU 2.6 in the 'plugins', rather than 'mu_plugins', mode.
-PHP 5.x is also required.
+PHP 5.x is also highly recommended.

 Features highlights: